Social Scientific Data Analysis - Master of Science programme

 Requirements and selection

+The programme builds on previous studies in the Social Sciences.
 To be eligible for the programme students must have a Bachelor’s degree with a major (i.e. at least 90 ECTS credits) in Development Studies, Gender Studies, Human Geography, Political Science, Social Anthropology, Social Work, Sociology or Sociology of Law, or the equivalent.

 A good command of English language both spoken and written, equivalent to English B/6 (advanced) proficiency in the Swedish secondary system, is required.
 Equivalence assessments will be made according to Swedish national guidelines as interpreted by Lund University.